As our economy continues to expand all over the country and the globe, it forces us to reconsider some of the ways in which we do business.

 Based in Oakbrook Terrace and downtown Chicago, our Park Ridge and Oak Park non-compete agreement and business dispute lawyers take cases from Lake Forest and Deerfield and many other cities throughout Illinois, as well as in Indiana, Wisconsin and the entire United States.
 To learn more or set up a free consultation, please contact one of our Chicago business dispute lawyers through the Internet or call toll-free at (833) 306-4933 today.

 Lubin Austermuehle’s Oak Brook, Waukegan, and Aurora litigation attorneys have more than three decades of experience helping clients unravel the complexities of Illinois and out-of-state non-compete and trade secret theft laws.
-Our Chicago business dispute attorneys also represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners, shareholders and LLC members as well as lawsuits between businesses and and consumer rights, auto fraud, and wage claim individual and class action cases.
+Our Chicago business dispute attorneys also represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners, shareholders, and LLC members as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 From offices in Oak Brook, near Hinsdale and Willowbrook, we serve clients throughout Illinois and the Midwest.